showner/dotfiles/README.md

 # Install

-Clone the repo, have tmux and zsh installed,
+Clone the repo, make sure to have homebrew installed!

 execute `./install.sh`